Baxter, California

 Baxter is an unincorporated community in Placer County, California.
 Baxter is located 3 mi east of Dutch Flat.
 It lies at an elevation of 3891 feet (1186 m).

-The place originated as a travelers' rest stop.
+Baxter started as a travelers' rest stop on the Lincoln Highway, later US 40.
+Food, lodging, and gasoline were available at the site, which remained a service stop into the 1980s.
+Baxter was also the point at which US 40 was closed over Donner Pass during heavy snow.
+The townsite was destroyed by a wildfire in 1998.

 The Baxter post office opened in 1935.
-The town was named for Rebecca Clark.